awgrover/xod_lib/NODES.md

 > **COUNT : number.**

 # awg/hardware/digital-input
-Reads digital signal value from board ADC port.
+Reads digital signal value from board port.
 Can set input-pullup.
 ## Inputs
 > **PORT : number.**
 > Number of a board digital port to read from